-If you are looking for the best known places in Tuscany, you should read this post.
-The main cities and many villages of Tuscany deserve a visit for their beauty.
+If you are looking for the best-known places in Tuscany, you are in the right place.
+Cities full of art, lovely villages in the middle of the wonderful countryside, amazing nature.
+All of this is in a single region.
+And everything deserves a visit for its beauty.
 That’s why Tuscany is one of Italy’s top vacation destinations.
-I am so proud to be born and live here!
+We are so proud to be born and live here!

-In Tuscany, you really find everything you need: historic cities, art, excellent wines, delicious food, medieval villages, landscapes, mountains, beautiful hills, beaches, and islands.
+We use to say that we are lucky to live in a region, Tuscany, that has everything you need: historic cities, art, excellent wines, delicious food, medieval villages, landscapes, mountains, beautiful hills, beaches, and islands.

-The medieval hill town is known for the magnificent Cathedral the big Piazza del Campo, heart of the town with cafes, restaurants and old buildings.
-It holds twice a year, in July and August, the famous horse-race Il Palio.
+The medieval hill town is known for the magnificent Cathedral the big Piazza del Campo, the heart of the town with cafes, restaurants, and old buildings.
+It holds twice a year, in July and August, the famous horse race Il Palio.

 5. Chianti Classico Wine Region

-The Chianti area (or Chiantishire as Brits call it) located between Florence and Siena is famous for DOC red wine and green hills with tiny medieval villages as Castellina in Chianti, Greve in Chianti and Panzano.
+The Chianti area, or Chiantishire as Brits call it, located between Florence and Siena is famous for DOC red wine and green hills with tiny medieval villages such as Castellina in Chianti, Greve in Chianti, and Panzano.

 7. San Gimignano

-This beautiful ancient town has roots back to neolithic.
-It was an important centre for Etruscans and then for Romans.
-It is also home of the Volturi Vampires in the Twilight saga by the American author Stephenie Meyer.
+This beautiful ancient town has roots back in the neolithic.
+It was an important center for the Etruscans and then for Romans.
+It is also home to the Volturi Vampires in the Twilight saga by the American author Stephenie Meyer.

 Carrara is known all over the world for the white marble.
-It was used in the past to built historical buildings and many other sculptures like Michelangelo’s David.
-Today the quarries worth a visit for its stunning scenery.
-You can also easily reach the Lunigiana Valley and its hundred Castles.
+It was used in the past to build historical buildings and many other sculptures like Michelangelo’s David.
+Today the quarries are worth a visit for their stunning scenery.
+And nearby, you can easily reach the Lunigiana Valley and its hundred Castles.